Mattress Support Layers Explained: A DIY Guide

 • Consider denser materials (e.g., Dunlop latex over polyfoam)

-Pro Tip: Comfort layers will last longer and feel better when supported by a firm, unyielding base.
-That’s true for all bodies—but especially true for heavier ones.
+Pro Tip: Comfort layers will last longer and feel better when held up by a high-quality support layer.
+That’s true for all bodies, but especially true for heavier ones.

 Sustainability, Off-Gassing & Longevity